-Ibrahim is Chair of Sustainable Development Committee of the Bahrain Association of Banks that examines and explores various ways in which the banking sector can contribute to the continued sustainable development of Bahrain.
+As Co-Chair of the Sustainability Working Group for the Islamic finance industry (CIBAFI), and as Chair of the Sustainable Development Committee of the Bahrain Association of Banks (BAB), I am fortunate to work with an exceptional group of leaders to explore various ways in which banks and the financial services sector can contribute to the continued sustainable development.

-Ibrahim also chairs the Global Islamic and Sustainable FinTech Center at the Bahrain Fintech Bay, which seeks to leverage financial technology, Islamic and sustainable finance for impact.
-He has twice served as Co-Chair of the Islamic Finance Committee of the American Bar Association.
+I also chair the Global Islamic and Sustainable FinTech Center at Bahrain Fintech Bay, which seeks to leverage financial technology, Islamic and sustainable finance for impact.
+Previously, I had twice served as Co-Chair of the Islamic Finance Committee of the American Bar Association.

-Ibrahim is the founder of the Social Credits Initiative, which is a formal initiative of the Forum of Young Global Leaders and it seeks to incentivize private investments for sustainable development and inclusive growth.
+As the founder of the Social Credits Initiative, a formal initiative of the Forum of Young Global Leaders, I work with other YGLs to incentivize private investments for sustainable development and inclusive growth.

-As Fulbright Scholar, Ibrahim received his doctorate in juridical sciences (SJD—with distinction) from the Georgetown University Law Center, master of laws (LL.M.) from the Washington University School of Law, and a bachelor of laws (LL.B.
+As Fulbright Scholar, I received a doctorate in juridical sciences (SJD—with distinction) from the Georgetown University Law Center, a master of laws (LL.M.) from the Washington University School of Law, and a bachelor of laws (LL.B.
 Honours) from the International Islamic University, Islamabad, Pakistan.
-He has attended "Global Leadership and Public Policy in 21st Century" at Harvard University and "Transformational Leadership" at Oxford University.
+I have attended "Global Leadership and Public Policy in 21st Century" at Harvard University and "Transformational Leadership" at Oxford University.

 1995, BA (Hons) in English and German Literature, Dalhousie University, Halifax, Canada; 2003, MBA, IMD, Lausanne, Switzerland.
 More than 18 years' experience in business development, fundraising, sponsorship, marketing and brand stewardship in high-profile, complex, international environments.
 1995-2002, with International Olympic Committee: Marketing Manager, Licensing; Marketing Group Manager, Business Development.
 Since 2003, with the World Economic Forum, including: grew and led Partnership Team; led Professional Services industry practice; responsible for Forum of Young Global Leaders, Global Shapers Community, Schwab Foundation for Social Entrepreneurship, Technology Pioneers and Global Growth Companies Community.
 Council Member, United World Colleges.